Mo-sharifi/Divar_house_price/README.md

    python src/data_viz.py
    ```
 4. **Train Models**:
  Train the machine learning models using the model_trainer.py script.
 This script employs GridSearchCV to tune hyperparameters for Decision Tree, Random Forest, ElasticNet, and XGBoost algorithms.
-A pipeline is created that first encodes the neighborhood column using CatBoostEncoder, followed by scaling the data.
+A pipeline is created that first encodes the Address column using CatBoostEncoder, followed by scaling the data.
 Each algorithm’s parameters are defined in separate functions, and the script outputs R² scores for both train and test sets, along with MAE and RMSE metrics for the test set.
 The trained models are saved for later use:

  **Why CatBoostEncoder?**
 The Address column contains approximately 180 unique values, making One-Hot Encoding impractical due to the creation of a sparse dataset.
 Label Encoding was also unsuitable, as it assigns arbitrary numerical values (e.g., 1 for Shahrak-e Gharb, 250 for Molavi), which could mislead the model into assuming an incorrect value hierarchy (e.g., Molavi being "more valuable" than Shahrak-e Gharb).
 Leave-One-Out Encoding was considered but discarded due to generating NaN values for unseen addresses, which could disrupt the model.
 CatBoostEncoder was chosen as the optimal solution because it: